Tavender22/MechaCar_Statistical_Analysis/README.md

 In total the variance of the suspension coils meets the design specifications as seen in the Total Summary data.
 [Insert Lot Summary photo]
 However, in the Lot Summary data we see that both Lots 1 and 2 have very low variance, while within the design specifications, but Lot 3, with a variance of over 220 falls why outside the requirement.

+## T-Tests on Suspension Coils
+[insert photo]
+Overall our Suspension Coil T-test is statistically signicant and we would not reject the null hypothesis.
+Within each lot, the p-value is less than 0.05, and we would reject our Null Hypothesis.

+## Study Design: Mechacar vs. Competition
+How does the MechaCars perform vs. the competion on: City/Hwy MPG; horsepower and safety; all versus price?
+We want to determine whether the MechaCar performs better on these metrics vs. the cost of the car, vs. its competition.
+Metrics that will be measured are: Price, MPG-City, MPG-huighway and Horsepower.
+Null hypothesis: There is no significant difference between the competition and the MechaCar.
+Alternative Hypothesis: there is a significant differecne between the competition and the MechaCar.
+I will need the following metrics for each competitor and the MechaCar: Price, HorsePower, MPG-City, MPG-Highway.
+I will run the following tests:
+Chi Square Test - deterimine frequency between groups.
+Two Sample T-Tests - Is there a difference between the sample groups?
+Anova sample for the two groups.